hrgdavor/php_hipster_sql/README.md

 $count =   hip_one("SELECT count(*) from city");
 ```

-Object oriented version, that also allows for more connections on top of the default one used in procedural style.
+Object oriented version, that also allows for more connections _(on top of the one used in procedural style)_.

 ```php
 $rows =    $DB->rows("SELECT * from coutnry"); // two diemnsional array